Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 ![](../figures/gtf.png)

 **Specifying BAM sorting:**
-When counting paired-end data (such as in this experiemnt) your `.bam` files should be sorted before running `htseq-count`, and you can specify how your `.bam` is sorted using the `-r` option. `name` indicates they are sorted by read name, `pos` indicates they are sorted by genomic position.
+When counting paired-end data (such as in this experiment) your `.bam` files should be sorted before running `htseq-count`, and you can specify how your `.bam` is sorted using the `-r` option. `name` indicates they are sorted by read name, `pos` indicates they are sorted by genomic position.

 ## Run htseq-count on your .bam file
 ```bash